reema-alsabt/reema-alsabt/README.md

 - 👋 Hi, I’m @reema-alsabt
-- 👀 I’m interested in AI
+- 👀 I’m majored in AI
 - 🌱 I’m currently learning CV
 - 💞️ I’m willing to collaborate on AI projects
 - 📫 You can reach me through LinkedIn: reema-alsabt